Time travel: In religion, mythology and folklore

 Some ancient stories feature characters who appear to leap forward in time.
-Vishnu Purana, in Hindu mythology narrate the myth of Raivata Kakudmi, who visits the god Brahma in heaven and returns to Earth to find that many ages have passed.
+The Hindu text of the Vishnu Purana narrates the myth of Raivata Kakudmi, who visits the god Brahma in heaven and returns to Earth to find that many ages have passed.
 In the Buddhist Pāli Canon, the Payasi Sutta describes how the disciple Kumara Kassapa explains to a skeptic that time flows differently in the heavenly realms.
-The Japanese legend of "Urashima Tarō", first recorded in the Manyoshu, tells of a fisherman who visits an undersea palace for three days, only to return and find that centuries have passed and his world is gone.
+The Japanese legend of "Urashima Tarō", first recorded in the Manyoshu, tells of a fisherman who visits an undersea palace for three days, only to return and find that centuries have passed and that his world is gone.

-In one tradition in Judaism, Moses is transported by God to the study hall of Rabbi Akiva, where he is confused by the future evolution of Jewish law.
-Another Talmudic story features Honi HaMe'agel, a 1st-century BCE miracle worker who sees a man planting a carob tree that will take 70 years to bear fruit.
-Honi falls asleep and awakens 70 years later to find the tree fully grown and its fruit being harvested by the man's grandson.
+In one Jewish tradition, Moses is transported by God to the study-hall of Rabbi Akiva, where he is confused by the future evolution of Jewish law.
+Another Talmudic story features Honi HaMe'agel, a 1st-century BCE miracle-worker who sees a man planting a carob tree that will take 70 years to bear fruit.
+Honi falls asleep and awakens 70 years later to find the tree fully grown and the man's grandson harvesting its fruit.

-In Islam, the Quran narrates the story of the Seven Sleepers, a group of monotheistic young men who sought refuge in a cave to escape persecution.
-As they slept, Allah preserved them for centuries, and when they awoke, they discovered that the world around them had changed.
-This narrative, found in the Quranic Surah Al-Kahf, describes divine protection and time suspension.
+Christian and Islamic traditions tell of the Seven Sleepers, a group of monotheistic young men who sought refuge in a cave to escape persecution.
+As they slept, God preserved them for centuries, and when they awoke, they discovered that the world around them had changed.
+This narrative, found (for example) in the Quranic Surah Al-Kahf, describes divine protection and time suspension.